probabl-ai/skore/CONTRIBUTING.rst

 .. code-block:: bash

-    cd sphinx
-    make html
+    pixi run docs

-You can access the local build at:
+You can then access the local build at:

 .. code-block:: bash

-    open build/html/index.html
+    open sphinx/build/html/index.html

 A bot will automatically comment on your PR with a link to a documentation preview.
 Use this link to verify that your changes render correctly.

 Skipping examples when building the docs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The examples can take a long time to build, so if you are not working on them you can instead run the following to avoid building them altogether:
+Examples can take a long time to build, so if you are not working on them you can instead run the following to avoid building them altogether:

 .. code-block:: bash

-    make html-noplot
+    pixi run docs-no-examples

 If you are working on an example and wish to only build that one, you can do so by temporarily editing `sphinx/conf.py`.
 Follow `the sphinx-gallery documentation <https://sphinx-gallery.github.io/stable/configuration.html#parsing-and-executing-examples-via-matching-patterns>`_ for more information.